yunjuc/hangman/README.md

 - In the **frontend** folder, run `yarn install` to install node modules
 - When the backend server is started, run `yarn start` and the app will be running on [http://localhost:3000](http://localhost:3000) in the browser

-Run `yarn test` to launch the frontend test runner.
+Run `yarn test` to start the frontend testing.

 ## Author
 Yunju Chen, [yunjuc](https://github.com/yunjuc) | [@yunjuc](http://twitter.com/yunjuc/)